El camino de Santiago (film)

 El camino de Santiago (The pilgrimage of Santiago) is a 2018 Argentine documentary about the Santiago Maldonado case.
-It was directed by Tristán Bauer and has a script of Omar Quiroga and Florencia Kirchner (the daughter of the former President Cristina Fernández de Kirchner).
+It was directed by Tristán Bauer and has a script of Omar Quiroga and Florencia Kirchner (the daughter of former presidents Néstor Kirchner and Cristina Fernández de Kirchner).
 It was released on August 1, 2018.

 Contents

 The film begins with a contrast between panoramic images of the Patagonia region of South America and images of police repression.
 The case which is placed in the context of the Mapuche conflict, describes the 19th-century conquest of the desert with historical revisionism and links modern governors to it.
 Santiago Maldonado is described as a man who was concerned with social issues and made frequent journeys, and details the context of his journey to the Mapuche Pu Lof, where the event took place.
 The film portrays an interview with Ariel Garzi, who made a 22-second phone call to Madonado's cellphone on August 2, one day after his death.
 It also interviews Matías Santana, who claimed that he saw the gendarmerie getting Maldonado inside a truck.
 The documentary is narrated by the actor Darío Grandinetti, and features a new song of León Gieco.
 There is also an interview with Santiago's mother, Stella Maris Peloso, who does not make many public appearances.

-The documentary is biased against the administration of Mauricio Macri and blames it for the death of Maldonado.
-It does not refer to the refusal of the Mapuche settlement to allow Judge Otranto to investigate the crime scene, where the corpse of Santiago Maldonado was eventually found.
+The documentary blames the administration of Mauricio Macri for the death of Maldonado.
+It does not refer to the refusal of the Mapuche settlement to allow Judge Otranto to investigate the crime scene, where the body of Santiago Maldonado was eventually found.